-Enjoy a Part of Japan’s Culture, the “ekiben”!
+Enjoy a Part of Japan’s Train Culture, the “ekiben”!

-The Thomas Lunch Box is very popular with children!
-It consists of fried shrimp, hamburger steak, octopus shaped sausage, fried potatoes, and rolled sushi.
+Lunch boxes are very popular throughout Japan.
+The Thomas Lunch Box, available on Thomas, is very popular with children!
+It contains fried shrimp, hamburger steak, octopus shaped sausage, fried potatoes, and rolled sushi.

 *Please note that the lunch box menu and its package may have been changed from the 2015 edition.